carvel-dev/kapp/docs/faq.md

 ### Changes detected after resource is modified server-side

 There might be cases where other system actors (various controllers) may modify resource outside of kapp.
 Common example is Deployment's `spec.replicas` field is modified by Horizontal Pod Autoscaler controller.
 To let kapp know of such external behaviour use custom `rebaseRules` configuration (see [HPA and Deployment rebase](https://github.com/k14s/kapp/blob/master/docs/hpa-deployment-rebase.md) for details).

+---
+### Colors are not showing up in my CI build, in my terminal, etc.

+Try setting `FORCE_COLOR=1` environment variable to force enabling color output.
+Available in v0.23.0+.